Police boss journal cites early angst in Ronald Greene death

 The Associated Press last year obtained long withheld body-camera video that showed what really happened: Troopers swarming Greene’s car, stunning him repeatedly, punching him in the head, dragging him by his ankle shackles and leaving him prone on the ground for more than nine minutes.
 At times, Greene could be heard pleading for mercy and wailing, “I’m your brother!
 I’m scared!
 I’m scared.”

-Coming up on the three-year anniversary of Greene’s death, despite a federal civil rights investigation, a separate state criminal probe and the legislative investigation, still no charges of any kind have been filed.
+Coming up on the three-year anniversary of Greene’s death, still no charges have been filed in the case despite a federal civil rights investigation, a separate state criminal probe and the legislative investigation.

 The bipartisan legislative committee formed in February in response to an AP report that Reeves informed Gov. John Bel Edwards within hours that troopers arresting Greene had engaged in a “violent, lengthy struggle.”
 Yet the Democrat stayed mostly silent on the case for two years as state troopers continued to raise the car crash theory, which was later debunked by a new autopsy commissioned by the FBI.